anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/annotation.md

 ## Alignment

-The annotations can be moved vertically and horizontally from its default position by using `verticalAlignment` or `horizontalAlignment` properties.
+The annotations can be moved vertically and horizontally from its default position by using `VerticalAlignment` or `HorizontalAlignment` properties.
 The verticalAlignment property takes value as `Top`, `Bottom` or `Middle` and the horizontalAlignment property takes value as `Near`, `Far` or `Center`.

 {% aspTab template="chart/accumulation-charts/annotation/alignment", sourceFiles="alignment.cs" %}